AEB-labs/docs-trade-compliance/docs/Compliance Screening/additional-functions/create-a-log-entry.md

 This allows you to use AEB Trade Compliance Management as a central storage for logging data to have one central application that serves as an audit trail.

 Check results of address screening are typically logged there by the AEB application.
-It could make sense to write additional logs about processes in the host system like blocking or unblocking of checked business partners or orders.
+It could make sense to write additional logs about processes in the partner system like blocking or unblocking of checked business partners or orders.

 <Table align={["left","left"]}>
   <thead>